jtraub/dotfiles/README.md

 at the end of `.gitconfig`, thus, allowing you to add or override options in `.gitconfig`.

+### `~/.muttrc.local`

+File `~/.muttrc.local` should exist.
+It might be empty, but it should present and readable.
+It is recommended to put account data in this file to avoid accidental credentials exposure through git repository.

 ### `~/.vimrc.local`

 If the `~/.vimrc.local` exists it will be sourced after `~/.vimrc` which allows